What electrical services does a home warranty cover?

 What to do if your home warranty doesn’t cover electrical issues

 Paying out of pocket for electrical repairs is another option if your warranty doesn’t provide coverage.
 Costs can vary depending on the type of repair.
 For example, replacing an outlet or light switch might cost under $200, while larger projects, such as rewiring or replacing a breaker panel, could run several thousand dollars.
-Hiring a licensed electrician ensures the work is done safely and up to code, but it also increases the overall cost.

-If you decide to pay out of pocket, it’s important to get multiple quotes from local electricians so you have a sense of fair pricing.
+If you decide to pay out of pocket, it’s important to get multiple quotes from licensed electricians so you have a sense of fair pricing.
 You may also want to set aside a budget for ongoing electrical maintenance to avoid unexpected expenses in the future.

 FAQ